 The Early pregnancy clinic cannot work with any previous scans that you may have had privately.
 This is because these are unregulated and not always accurate and the information from these cannot therefore be used for diagnostic purposes.

-Why should I attend my scan appointment with a full bladder?
+Why should I attend my scan with a full bladder?

 Scans are usually abdominal initially and so you should attend with a comfortably full bladder.
 If sonographer does not have good views then they will ask your consent to do a transvaginal (internal) scan.